LUDO: Low-Latency Understanding of Deformable Objects using Point Cloud Occupancy Functions: INTRODUCTION

 \section{INTRODUCTION}

 \ifrenderfigures

 \fi

-\IEEEPARstart{I}{nferring} the shape and location of internal structures in deformable objects is an important task in medical procedures.
+\IEEEPARstart{I}{nferring} the shape of deformable objects and the location of their internal structures is important in medical procedures.
 Depending on the surgical intervention, different internal structures have to be either targeted or avoided.
 Examples include targeting tumorous tissue during biopsies and avoiding risk structures such as blood vessels and nerves.

-Preoperative imaging can provide the location of these internal structures before an intervention.
-However, during interventions, deformations cause significant deviations from the preoperative state.
+Preoperative imaging can provide shape information and the location of these internal structures before an intervention.
+However, during interventions, deformations cause deviations from the preoperative state.
 For example, deformations occur when the surgeon applies force to soft tissue by pushing or pulling.
 Moreover, preoperative imaging modalities are often not available intraoperatively, necessitating a way to determine the location and shape of internal structures from observation modalities that are available during the procedure.

 Addressing these challenges, we consider the following setting: Given the surface mesh of a deformable object in its non-deformed state, determine the location and shape of internal structures from a single-view point cloud observation of the object in its deformed state.
-In a medical scenario, the surface mesh can be derived from preoperative imaging such as segmented \gls{ct} data.
+In a medical scenario, the surface mesh can be derived from preoperative imaging such as segmented \gls{ct} scans.
 The point cloud, captured during an intervention, contains only partial information about the visible surface and typically lacks any features of the internal structures.